 - Brown dog tick

 The paralysis tick deserves a special mention.
-At any one time, half of the patients in some vet hospitals in the eastern states can have tick paralysis.
+At one time, half of the patients in some vet hospitals in the eastern states had tick paralysis.
 It kills without treatment and is very expensive to manage.

 Why anyone living in a tick-prone area wouldn’t use these is a mystery to me.
 Even in boring old Adelaide, they will prevent all the mites in the list above, plus prevent paralysis ticks when travelling.
-I regularly see dogs on Sentinel who pick up ear mites, and Demodex is very common in puppies.
+Ear mites and Demodex are particularly common in puppies.

 Sentinel’s Heartworm Control